3 Studio Must Haves For Florists

 Most of you know that I have been hand painting my own backdrops for almost a year now.
 So it’s no surprise this is the first item on the list.
 Whether you have an actual studio space or a vintage horse trailer like Branded Blossom & Co., you can still make use of backdrops.

 Hand painting backdrops is super easy and affordable!
 They showcase your floral designs and attract ideal clients.
 Ivie and I both agree that in the midst of a chaotic work day, it’s easy to forget taking images of your own work before it goes out the door to the client.
 Having these backdrops in your studio space makes it so much easier to snap a photo of the beautiful bouquet you just put together.
+Want to learn how to paint your own?
+I have a complete online course that teaches you my simple techniques HERE.

 Speaking of snapping a photo, if you are interested in my secrets to great mobile images – here is a freebie for you!
 Click HERE to receive all of my secrets to taking great photos with your mobile device.